 Staying Vibrant Despite the Virus

-This last week has been filled with change—rapid and profound change.
+This past year has been filled with change—rapid and profound change.
 So, I want to begin by reminding you of what will change and what will not change, both in our personal and families lives, and in our life together here at Light of Christ.

 What will not change here at Light of Christ is who we are and what we do.
 We are still God’s beloved children, living as God’s beloved community, and caring for God’s beloved creation.
 We were named and claimed, called and chosen in Baptism.
 Our identity in Christ is constant amid all life’s changes.